How to Lock/Unlock an Android Phone With Your Voice Using Google Assistant

 Newer Android phones (typically with Android 7.0 Nougat and newer) come with Google Assistant already installed.
 When setting up your new phone, you simply need to enable the feature and grant the Google app the relevant permissions.
-If you’re not sure if it’s enabled, open your Google app and tap the three-bar Menu button.
+In case you’re not sure it’s enabled, open your Google app and tap the More button.
 Choose Settings > Google Assistant to check.

 If you have an older version of Android, Google Assistant is delivered through an automatic update.
-Any phone with Android Lollipop (5.0) or higher can run the app.
-Download the Google Assistant app from Google Play if it’s not already built into your phone.
+Any phone with Android Lollipop (5.0) or higher can run the app—just download the Google Assistant app from Google Play.

 There are a few prerequisites that can hamper or delay the update.
-Thus, if your phone is compatible with Assistant but you haven’t seen a prompt to activate it, you should check a few criteria first.
+If your phone is compatible with Assistant but you haven’t seen a prompt to activate it, you should check a few criteria first.

 Firstly, make sure the language you’ve selected for your phone is one of the languages supported by Google Assistant.

 If you have the correct language set and you still don’t see Google Assistant, make sure your Google Play Services app is up-to-date.
 Older, less powerful devices aren’t compatible with Google Assistant; you need at least 1GB (Android 5.0) of memory and a 720p screen resolution.

 How to Voice Unlock Your Phone Using Google Assistant

-If you have the right Android version, unlocking your phone with Google Assistant is as easy as just saying “OK Google“.
-While this isn’t among the most popular “OK Google” questions and commands, it’s still a handy one to know.
+If you have the right Android version, unlocking your phone with Google Assistant is as easy as saying “OK Google.”
 To do this, you will first need to set up the following:

 - Register a trusted voice model with Google Assistant.